cityofaustin/Residential-Permitting/_projects/general-process/inspect.md

 ---
-title: Schedule Inspections for an Interior Remodeling Permit in Austin
+title: Schedule Inspections for a Permit in Austin
 step_number: 5
 project_name: general process
 tabs: